francescasiconolfi/Markdown/Linux-Commands-I-Actually-Use.md

 `-h` (--human-readable) formats it for humans\
 `-l` uses long listing format

+### man
+Enters manual page for specified executable program.

 ### pwd
 Displays the name of the current working directory.

+### script
+Records an entire shell session and stores it in the specified file (or in "typescript" if no file is specified).

+### whatis
+Displays name and one line description of keyword.

 ---